-- O.01 Reinstatement of residential use in buildings originally constructed as dwellings. - O.02 Ensure residential development are compatible with the small scale of its significant buildings. - O.03 Retention of all buildings that contribute to the history of the area as a residential area from the mid-nineteenth century up to 1945. - O.04 Retention of the existing pattern of allotments of North Parramatta and Sorrell Street Conservation Areas. - O.05 Continued use for residential purposes and the re-establishment of residential use within buildings originally constructed as dwellings. - O.06 To avoid disturbance of significant archaeological deposits without investigation in accordance with the provisions of the Heritage Act 1977.
+- O.01 Reinstatement of residential use in buildings originally constructed as dwellings.
+Where a development application affects land zoned MU1 in North Parramatta Conservation Area, non-residential uses must be accommodated within the fabric of the building. - O.02 Ensure residential development are compatible with the small scale of its significant buildings. - O.03 Retention of all buildings that contribute to the history of the area as a residential area from the mid-nineteenth century up to 1945. - O.04 Retention of the existing pattern of allotments of North Parramatta and Sorrell Street Conservation Areas. - O.05 Continued use for residential purposes and the re-establishment of residential use within buildings originally constructed as dwellings.
+Where a development application affects land zoned MU1 in North Parramatta Conservation Area, non-residential uses must be accommodated within the existing building footprint and layout. - O.06 To avoid disturbance of significant archaeological deposits without investigation in accordance with the provisions of the Heritage Act 1977.